Maxshrike/Coursera_Getting_and_Cleaning_Data/codebook.md

 because only 66 out of 561 attributes are measurements on the mean and standard deviation. (the 2 extra columns are the subjects and activity columns)
 All measurements appear to be floating point numbers in the range (-1, 1).

-Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set (originally coded as 1-6, recoded as):
+Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set (originally coded as 1-6, recoded as:

 * walking